Research Projects

 A picture of a physical therapist helping a patient to use a stretch band

-I’m Just Overwhelmed”: Investigating Physical Therapy Accessibility and Technology Interventions for People with Disabilities and/or Chronic Conditions
+Physical Therapy Accessibility for People with Disabilities and/or Chronic Conditions

 A picture of two mock heads showing how color and position can be used to visualize phonemes around the head.
 A green circle at bottom left shows the wh phoneme in the left image.
 A yellow blob at the top right shows the f phoneme.

-Understanding and Enhancing the Role of Speechreading in Online d/DHH Communication Accessibility
+The Role of Speechreading in Online d/DHH Communication Accessibility

-GLOBEM: Cross-Dataset Generalization of Longitudinal Human Behavior Modeling
+Cross-Dataset Generalization for Human Behavior Modeling

 PSST: Enabling Blind or Visually Impaired Developers to Author Sonifications of Streaming Sensor Data